davidgama-crypto/xplorers_bundle/docs/apis.md

 player leaves the room

--> this should be handled via socket io close/disconnect event handler -> remove the uid and player data from the room
+-> this should be handled via socket io close/disconnect event handler -> remove the playerId and player data from the room

 Notes:

-- this should also remove the UID to room state with player info
+- this should also remove the playerId to room state with player info
 - updates to room state should trigger socket IO push with new room state to client